Frequently Ask Questions

 What are the chances I will take an “unplanned” swim on my river trip?

-The probability of going for a swim varies depending on the trip that you choose.
+The probability of going for a swim varies depending on the trip that you choose and/or the vessel you choose.
 A person must be prepared that he/she may take a swim on any of our rivers (Whitewater or Flatwater).
 Those odds increase along with the rivers rating. https://www.americanwhitewater.org/content/Wiki/safety:start?#vi Boats can flip over or “wrap” on obstacles in the river resulting in a “non-voluntary swim” You can also fall out if your boat simply bumps a rock, gravel bar or sand bar.
 High water, which occurs due to snowmelt in the Spring or, water releases from upstream reservoirs may increase the probabilities of a swim or, the whole boat going upside down.
 These swims may result in long swims in fast moving, unpredictable cold water.
 It is important that you are confident in your swimming ability, and your ability to stay calm in the event you do become a non-voluntary swimmer.
 You MUST be able to play an active role in your rescue.
 A swim in whitewater is much more difficult and physically draining than swimming in flat water.
 Swimming in cold water can cause a gasping effect on your respiratory system.
 This can be overcome by focusing on your breathing and calming yourself down.
 While our guides are extensively trained and will do their best to rescue you, a rescue is greatly hampered by a swimmer unprepared for a whitewater swim or, a swimmer who fails to participate in their own rescue or, a swimmer who is unable to follow directions under stress.
 Choosing to join a trip with class IV or V whitewater rating represents a choice and preparedness to take an “non-voluntary” swim.
 You will receive a detailed Whitewater Safety Talk prior to embarking on Whitewater Trips.

 What happens if I get sick or injured on a trip?

 Our staff will assist you to the best of their abilities.
 We do our best to mitigate risks associated with outdoor adventure but, incidents and injuries that may require evacuation do occur occasionally.
-These evacuations due to the remote locations from medical personnel and/or facilities can take a long time, be difficult and expensive.
+These evacuations due to the remote locations from medical personnel and/or facilities can take a long time, and be difficult and expensive.
 It is your responsibility to carry insurance, or be prepared to cover the cost yourself.
 We highly recommend travel insurance/helicopter insurance.
-Link.
 It is also your responsibility to notify SGE in advance of any medical conditions that may affect your trip.
-Link Please consult your doctor if you have any medical or health conditions that could impact your ability to participate in this type of outdoor adventure.
+Please consult your doctor if you have any medical or health conditions that could impact your ability to participate in this type of outdoor adventure.
 A physician’s written approval may be required in certain situations.

 What river equipment does Sheri Griffith Expeditions provide for Medical Emergencies?